-Short video-making platform TikTok’s latest video-production tool is violating open-source licenses, the media reported.
+The media reported that the media reported that the short video-making platform TikTok’s latest video-production tool is violating open-source licenses.

-The company’s new Live Studio Windows app, which launched last week, is using code from the Open Broadcaster Software (OBS) Studio app and other open-source projects without adhering to the respective open-source licensing terms, according to allegations that first surfaced on Twitter, reports Protocol.
+The company’s new Live Studio Windows app, launched last week, uses code from the Open Broadcaster Software (OBS) Studio app and other open-source projects without adhering to the respective open-source licensing terms, according to allegations that first surfaced on Twitter, reports Protocol.

 Torell said the project had already reached out to TikTok but hadn’t got a response yet, the report said.